kushidat/broaderPredicate_uberon/README.md

   - No. of subqueries: 3
   - Property paths: No

-The average runtime (10 times): 28 seconds
+The average runtime (10 times):
+  - 28 seconds [Execution date: 4 August 2023]

 Results:

 ____